-The market price of securities may go up or down, sometimes rapidly or unpredictably.
+The Funds may invest in equity securities.
+The market price of securities owned by a Fund may go up or down, sometimes rapidly or unpredictably.
 Securities may decline in value due to factors affecting securities markets generally or particular industries represented in the securities markets.
 The value of a security may decline due to general market conditions not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates, or adverse investor sentiment generally.
 A security's value may also decline due to factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
 The value of a security may also decline for a number of reasons that directly relate to the issuer, such as management performance, financial leverage and reduced demand for the issuer's goods or services.
-Equity securities generally have greater price volatility than fixed income securities, and the Funds are particularly sensitive to these market risks.
+Equity securities generally have greater price volatility than fixed-income securities, and the Funds are particularly sensitive to these market risks.
 The Inverse ProFunds VP respond differently to these factors than Funds positively correlated to their indexes.